Koko-66/snakes-and-ladders/README.md

 # Snakes and Ladders
 Snakes and Ladders brings the popular board game to the screen.
-TThe game is aimed at players of all ages and is built purely for entertainment.
+The game is aimed at players of all ages and is built purely for entertainment.
 ![Responsive Mockup](data/Responsive-layout.png)

 ## Deployed at